How to measure the success of your B2B website

 For most websites traffic from search is their main source and being able to track what keywords people use to find your website is an essential performance indicator for measuring search engine optimisation.

-Unfortunately, Google Analytics hides the most popular keywords used to find your site.
+Unfortunately, GA4 hides the most popular keywords used to find your site.
 However, add your website to Google Search Console and this will show you all the search queries that your website appears for and what numbers of clicks each search query gets.

 If you are using Google Ads campaigns to drive traffic to your website, then you can track what keywords are working well in the campaigns.